A Career Worth Every Minute

 Houseparents are passionate about the critical role they play in supporting our students.
 It’s so much more than a job—it’s a purpose.

-Flex Houseparenting: Your First Role
+Flex Houseparenting: Your First Position

 When first hired, couples start out as flex houseparents.
 You’ll shadow current houseparents to learn more about the role and best practices.
 Flex couples also stand in when a current couple takes time off.
 This is your chance to begin developing relationships with students and staff in the home life community.